pcmillerAcme/docs/source/new.rst

 bitRate
 -------

 Bitrate argument for encoding mp4 files.
 Defines the target bitrate for the mp4 streaming encoder.
-Default is 300.
-The higher this number, the higher the quality of the delivered mp4 file, as well as the larger the mp4 file size.
+Default is 0; when set to 0, allows the mp4 encoder to adjust the bitrate as can be best for the animation.
+When explicitly set, the higher this number, the higher the quality of the delivered mp4 file, as well as the larger the mp4 file size.
 Example to create a higher than normal fidelity mp4 file: ``https://api.acme.codes/new?bitRate=1200``

 .. _blocks: